The Best Time to Visit Nepal for Activities

 It might sound crazy, but it is true that we have festivals all over the year.
 Hinduism, the major religion in the country, is diverse with people following different gods and deities.
 Thus, the festivals, which are generally the worship of such deities, vary to a great extent throughout the country.
 Below are a few major festivals you can observe in Nepal along with their time of celebration and significance:

 - Dashain is the main festival of Hindus in Nepal in which people receive blessings from their seniors.
 It falls at the beginning of the autumn season, October or November generally depending on the Vedic Lunar Calendar.
-Dashain is a family festival in which people celebrate in close family circles, so there is not much to see in the streets.
+Dashain is a family festival that people celebrate in close family circles, so there is not much to see in the streets.
 However, you can expect to visit the temples of Durga, a Hindu goddess to whom the festival is dedicated, during this period of time.

 - Tihar is another major Hindu festival that is celebrated in the fortnight of Dashain.
 In Tihar, crows, dogs, cows, and oxen are worshipped for their roles in human life.
 Newari people (the indigenous of Kathmandu valley) worship themselves as well during Tihar; such worship is called ‘Mha Pooja’, meaning self-worship.
 Tihar is also the festival of brightness.
 You can see the streets and houses decorated with lights, flowers, and colorful paperwork.
 You can definitely witness people singing Deusi-Bhailo in the streets-typical Nepali folklore.
 Also, sisters wish for the long life of their brothers on the last day of the five-day-long festival.

-- Chhath is a major festival of Terai (Plains) of Nepal.
+- Chhath is a major festival of the Terai (Plains) of Nepal.
 You will not be able to observe this festival in the Hilly and Himalayan regions of Nepal.
 Sun god is worshipped at this festival.
 This festival is celebrated within a week of Tihar.

 There are numerous other festivals that you can observe in Nepal in order to get a real-time experience of the Nepali way of life.
 Anyway, you will observe one festival or another whenever you come to Nepal.

 What sort of adventure you are interested in?
-Paragliding, micro-flights, rafting, canyoning, bungee jumping, among others, are popular adventure activities in Nepal.
+Paragliding, micro-flights, rafting, canyoning, and bungee jumping, among others, are popular adventure activities in Nepal.
 Most of the adventure activities are fit for any time of year except a few that involve mountain flights and rivers (paragliding, micro-flights, and rafting).
 They do not fit with Monsoon and Summer seasons since the visibility is poor and rivers are flooded due to heavy rainfall.
 On the other hand, Autumn and Spring are the seasons that favor all sorts of adventure activities.

 Rafting is not safe in Winter as well since water levels can be way too shallow.
 The beginning of Spring is the fittest for rafting since it begins with light rainfall increasing the water level in rivers.